From Grills to Grievances: San Lorenzo in Panisperna

 Description

-According to legend, San Lorenzo in Panisperna is located on the spot at which martyr St. Lawrence of Rome was grilled to death.
-It was constructed (by one account) at the beginning of the fourth century during the reign of Constantine.
-San Lorenzo’s relics made it a moderately successful pilgrimage church.
-Records of the church are scanty.
-At the end of the tenth century, a Benedictine monastery was apparently built alongside the church.
-According to Richard Krautheimer, this was done to protect nearby Santa Maria Maggiore from the encroaching disabitato.
+According to legend, San Lorenzo in Panisperna is located on the spot where the martyr St. Lawrence of Rome was grilled to death.
+It was likely constructed at the beginning of the fourth century Constantine’s reign, although records of the church are scanty.
+The presence of San Lorenzo’s relics made the church a successful pilgrimage destination.
+At the end of the tenth century, a Benedictine monastery was apparently built alongside the church, in order to protect nearby Santa Maria Maggiore from the encroaching disabitato.
 The peasants and dependents of a monastery could help populate the area.

-The medieval church was largely erased in a Baroque restoration in 1589, and the sprawling Ministero del Interno complex was built on the monastery grounds following Italian unification.
+Much of the medieval art and architecture of the church has been covered up by a Baroque restoration in 1589, and the sprawling Ministero del Interno complex was built on the monastery grounds following Italian unification.
 The dwelling along Via Cesare Balbo, however, dates to the medieval period.

 Abstract